PoCInnovation/Workshops/software/6.Nest/README.md

 You can find [here](/src/step-3/database.service.ts) a Provider DatabaseService.
 This provided is simulating a database by using an array as a storage.
 You will use it for this last step as setting up and using a real database is a bit out of scope.

+> Make sure the import statement of `article.dto` is correct in the `database.service.ts`. it may not be according to the file locations

 As for the AppService, you will have to add the DatabaseService in the Module Provider list and `inject` it (via the constructor) in AppService

 <br>